wombleton/gitlaw-nz/acts/I/Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003.md

     (3) A witness called by the court under this section may be examined and re-examined by the court, and may be cross-examined by or on behalf of any party to the proceeding.

-    (4) [Sections 20][272], [38][273], and [39][274] of the Summary Proceedings Act 1957, so far as they are applicable and with all necessary modifications, apply with respect to a person called as a witness by the court under this section as if that person had been called by a party to the proceeding.
+    (4) [Sections 159][273] and [161 to 165][274] of the Criminal Procedure Act 2011, so far as they are applicable and with all necessary modifications, apply with respect to a person called as a witness by the court under this section as if that person had been called by a party to the proceeding.

     (5) The expenses of a witness called by the court under this section must be met in the first instance, in accordance with the prescribed scale of witnesses' expenses, out of public money appropriated by Parliament for the purpose.

     Compare: 1992 No 46 [s 23][275]

+    Section 128(4): amended, on 1 July 2013, by [section 413][248] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 129 Proceedings not open to public